cpjobling/EG-247-Resources/week2/laplace.md

 ## Using Matlab to Find Laplace Transforms

-The Matlab function `laplace` can be used to find laplace transforms of time functions.
+The Matlab function `laplace` can be used to find Laplace transforms of time functions.
 The lab exercises will illustrate this.

 ## Homework